sshh12/llm_optimize/README.md

 x0 = "[0, 0]"

 task = "Decrease the value of f(x).
-The values of x must be [-10, 10]." question = "What is the next x to try such that f(x) is smaller"
+The values of x must be [-10, 10]." question = "What is the next x to try such that f(x) is smaller?"

 def f(x):
    x_array = parse(x)